Watershed-Function-SFA/BASIN-3D/README.md

 * Python (>= 3.6)
 * Django (>=2.0,<2.1)**

-** BASIN-3D may work on later version of Django Application Framework but it has not been tested.
+** BASIN-3D may work on later versions of Django Application Framework, but it has not been tested.

 ### Get the code